The Edmonton Road and Track Club is excited to present the Pigeon Lake FONDO on june 7, 2025!

 • Please review the interactive map above to review the location of the feed zone.

-• There is one single feed zone, where we will have a selection of snacks and water for you (Granola Bars, etc.), however it is recommended that you bring enough snacks with you on the ride in case we run out or you get hungry before then.
+• There is one single feed zone, where we will have a selection of snacks and water for you (Granola Bars, etc.).
+It is recommended that you bring enough snacks with you on the ride in case we run out or you get hungry before then.

 • There will be a marshall / attendent at the feed zone, if you have any questions ask that marshall, if you have any concerns please speak to that person.